 The Receivership Estate contained numerous parcels of real property, including single-family homes, condominiums, and a waterfront office building.
 In the Consolidated Order and its predecessors, the Court directed the Receiver to "[t]ake all steps necessary to secure the business and other premises under the control of the Receivership Defendants" (Doc.
-7 at 15-16) and to "take immediate possession of all real property of the Receivership
+7 at 15-16) and to "take immediate possession of all real property of the Receivership Defendants, wherever located, including but not limited to all ownership and leasehold interests and fixtures" (Doc.
+44 ¶ 19; Doc.
+177 ¶ 19).

-&lt;sup>13 In addition to the properties discussed below, relief defendant 444 Gulf of Mexico Drive, LLC held an \$80,000 mortgage on the property located at 1605 55th Avenue West, Bradenton, Florida 34207.
-The mortgage matured on December 1, 2021.
-On January 19, 2022, the mortgage was satisfied in the amount of \$82,324.03, which is now within the Receivership Estate and included in Exhibit A.
+&lt;sup>14 In addition to the properties discussed below, relief defendant 444 Gulf of Mexico Drive, LLC held an \$80,000 mortgage on the property located at 1605 55th Avenue West, Bradenton, (footnote cont'd)